For a tasty, cheesy take on classic chicken wings, homemade air fryer garlic parmesan wings are a must-try!

 Instructions

-- While the wings are cooking, grate the parmesan cheese and melt the butter.
+- While the wings are cooking, grate ⅓ cup Parmesan cheese and melt 1 tablespoon melted butter.

-- Place the chicken wings back into the air fryer and cook for another 4-6 minutes until fully cooked and the parmesan cheese has slightly browned.
+- Return the wings to the air fryer and cook for an additional 4-6 minutes, or until fully cooked and the Parmesan cheese is slightly browned.

 Notes